Skip to main content

 info

-You can have the Editor show up as a sidebar or modal window by setting the editor.placement property!
+The Editor can show up as a sidebar or a modal window.
+Use the editor.placement property to pick which one!

-The Kanban Editor is where card details get managed.
-You can set up which fields show in the editor by using the editorShape property.
-The available field types include:
+The Kanban Editor is where card details are managed.
+To set up which fields show up in the editor, use the editorShape property.
+Here are the editor field types you can use:

 Combo, Select and Multiselect types

-Editor fields of these types are set up like this:
+Editor fields for combo, select, and multiselect are set up like this:

 new kanban.Kanban("#root", {